 DATA INPUT lever - Used to change the values of the various functions displayed on the LCD screen.

 Liquid-crystal display screen (LCD) - Displays programming modes and values entered.

-MODE key - Used to scroll through and display the seven different functions.
+MODE key - Used to scroll through and display the ten or eleven(PCM) different functions.

 SELECT key - Used to display the values for the current function.